tani/vip/README.md

-# VIP: VIm Package manager
+# VIP: VIm Plugin manager

 This software is still ALPHA quality.
 The APIs will be likely to change.